RadPa/Chromatin-accessibility-of-hybrids-of-D.-albomicans-and-D.-nasuta/pre-core analysis/quality checks/readme.md

 ### ataqv

-ataqv, a python package, estimates the atac-seq library quality through fragment length distribution and many other ATAC-seq specific checks.
+ataqv, a python package, estimates the atac-seq library quality through fragment length distribution and many other ATAC-seq specific checks